 The good news is that there are a couple of steps that you can do in order to prevent freezer burn, and it is mostly about packaging and how much moisture the food item has while you are packaging it to be frozen.
 If you want to know what foods last a long time in the fridge then check out my recent article Foods that last a long time in the fridge ( Top 14 ).

-1. Vacuum seal food
+1. Vacuum sealing the food prevents freezer burn

 One of the main reasons why freezer burn tends to happen is because of bad packaging.
 If you place your food items in a simple plastic bag then you will leave a lot of small air pockets in the packaging.
 These air pockets will allow for the ice to turn into vapor thus the freezer burn effect will happen sooner or later.
 In large supermarkets you have probably seen that most frozen meats are packaged in an airtight seal, this prevents freezer burn and it also eliminates excess air in the packaging and thus increasing its shelf life.

 You can easily vacuum seal most meats, although you will have some trouble with fruits and vegetables.
 Most frozen vegetables that are sold in supermarkets are not vacuum sealed, instead, they pump the packaging full of gases that contain preservatives, and these will also prevent freezer burn.If you want to make a food stockpile that lasts for a long time then check out my recent article Preppers pantry ( In 15 Easy Steps ).

 2. Keep a constant temperature in your freezer